plausible/wordpress/readme.txt

 ### Smooth transition from Google Analytics

+Switching from Google Analytics is simple and you won’t lose the insights that matter.

+Plausible gives you all the essential metrics in a clean, easy-to-use dashboard, including real-time traffic, top pages, referrers and campaign performance.
+No complicated configuration, no learning curve, just clear insights from day one.

-Plausible features a realtime dashboard, entry pages report and integration with Search Console.
-You can track your paid campaigns and conversions.
-You can invite team members.
-You can even [import your historical stats from Google Analytics](https://plausible.io/docs/google-analytics-import).
-Learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience) and join thousands who have already migrated from Google Analytics.
+[Import your historical stats from Google Analytics](https://plausible.io/docs/google-analytics-import) and learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience).

 ## Built for WordPress